snapsinazfs/snapsinazfs/README.md

  ## License

- This project is licensed under the GNU General Public License, version 3.0
+ This project is licensed under the MIT License

+ Copyright 2023 Brandon Thetford

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

  ## Acknowledgements

- While this project is a "clean room"/from-scratch implementation, it was inspired by and follows many of the core principles of "Sanoid," created by Jim Salter.
-Sanoid is also licensed under the GPL version 3.0, though the name belongs to Jim.
-He graciously offered to allow this project to use a name that had "sanoid" in it, so long as it was unique enough not to be easily confused with sanoid (very understandable!), but I decided to just go ahead and pick a new name.
+ While this project is a "clean room"/from-scratch implementation, it was inspired by and follows some of the core principles of "Sanoid," created by Jim Salter, for ease of migration for existing Sanoid users.
+Sanoid is licensed under the GPL version 3.0, though the name belongs to Jim.

  My personal thanks go to Jim Salter and anyone who contributed to Sanoid, over the years, as it has been an indespensible tool in my professional life and my nerdy home tech life.